flexcompute/tidy3d/docs/source/quickstart.rst

 Linking Regiestration
 ^^^^^^^^^^^^^^^^^^^^^

 Now that tidy3d is installed on your python distribution, we need to link it with your account.
-First you should copy your "API key" from your account page on the `web interface <https://tidy3d.simulation.cloud/account>`_.
+First you should get your "API key" from your account page on the `web interface <https://tidy3d.simulation.cloud/account>`_.
+After signing in and navigating to the account page by clicking the "user" icon on the left-hand side, copy the API key from the button on the right-hand side of the page.
 We'll refer to that key as "XXX" in the following instructions.

 The simplest way to link your account is by typing